mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 I talked in the early morning [zazen](glossary#zazen), I said, “to deport oneself in [samādhi](glossary#samadhi).”
 I have to correct this term: to *disport*, not deport. (*Disport* is defined as “to enjoy oneself unrestrainedly; to frolic.”)
 That’s why maybe I said after that, “playing freely.”
 That is to disport.

 Today, I would like to explain what part of one’s life does [karma](glossary#karma) occupy.
-This is pretty difficult to explain, but let’s return to Twelve Chain Causation.
-(The Twelve-Linked Chain of Causation, also known as the Twelve Links of [Dependent Origination](glossary#dependent-origination).)
+This is pretty difficult to explain, but let’s return to Twelve Chain Causation (also known as the Twelve Links of [Dependent Origination](glossary#dependent-origination).)
 Let me [review this] again.
 Please remember:

 First is *ignorance*: [in [Sanskrit](glossary#sanskrit),] *avidyā*.